MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/visualizations/display-percentage-values-pie-chart-report-builder.md

 ms.author: maggies
 ms.reviewer: monaraya
 ---
-# Display percentage values on pie chart in Power BI paginated report (Power BI Report Builder)
+# Display percentage values on pie charts in Power BI paginated report (Power BI Report Builder)

 In Power BI paginated reports, by default the legend shows categories.
 You may also want percentages in the legend or the pie slices themselves.